Ralph Pallen Coleman: Early life

 Ralph Pallen Coleman was born to William Herr Coleman, a Philadelphia grocer, and Emma Coleman, a saloon keeper.
 He had one brother, William B. Coleman.
 Coleman attended grade school at the Camac School in North Philadelphia.
 Initially, he was athletically inclined and organized baseball teams at his home church, Bethlehem Presbyterian Church.
 His earliest existing drawing is a pencil sketch of Revolutionary soldiers that he drew in 1901, when he was nine years old.
 While attending Central High School which specialized in the classic teachings of Latin and Greek, he was awarded a partial scholarship to art school and left high school early.
-He received his formal art education at the Philadelphia School of Industrial Art which was then part of the Philadelphia Museum of Art.
+He received his formal art education at the Pennsylvania Museum School of Industrial Art which was then part of the Philadelphia Museum of Art.
 It is now an independent university called The University of the Arts.
 It was here that he learned the formal techniques of draftsmanship under the influence of Walter H.Everett, a teacher of illustration and one of the most highly regarded technicians of his time.
 Coleman displayed his facility for drawing the human face and figure and won first prize in a life drawing competition.
 Shortly thereafter, in 1913, he decided to strike out on his own by leaving school and taking a small studio, with two other students at 6th & Walnut Streets just a few blocks from the school and across the street from Curtis Publishing Company.
 Early assignments were not easy to come by for the illustrator.
 His first sale — a small line drawing to the American Sunday School Union — brought in $7.50.
 Sometimes, Coleman turned author so that he would end up both writing and illustrating his own stories.